mvallim/live-custom-ubuntu-from-scratch/README.md

 * Sufficient disk space and memory.

 ## Steps
-1. Prepare the Environment: Install necessary dependencies.
+1. **Prepare the Environment**: Install necessary dependencies.
-2. Create a Base System: Use debootstrap to set up a minimal Ubuntu system.
+2. **Create a Base System**: Use debootstrap to set up a minimal Ubuntu system.
-3. Customize Packages: Add/remove software, configure kernel.
+3. **Customize Packages**: Add/remove software, configure kernel.
-4. Generate ISO: Package the system into a bootable ISO.
+4. **Generate ISO**: Package the system into a bootable ISO.

 ## Authors